Oh, hi. I didn’t see you come in.

 Antenna Creative

-Pokémon: Detective Pikachu (2019) end title sequence
+Pokémon: Detective Pikachu (2019) Main title on end

 Midnight Sherpa

-Ten Cent / We Summit video wall for event in Beijing (no, I didn’t get to go), Dolby Explainers for Atmos and Dolby Vision, Pyeongchang 2018 Winter Olympics on-ice projected animation, League of Legends commercial
+Ten Cent/We Summit video wall for event in Beijing (no, I didn’t get to go), Dolby Explainers for Atmos and Dolby Vision, Pyeongchang 2018 Winter Olympics on-ice projected animation, League of Legends commercial

 Grand Jeté